fan-ziqi/rl_docker/README.md

 [中文文档](README_CN.md)

-Using Docker, you can quickly deploy isolated, virtual, and identical development environments, eliminating the "it works on my machine" problem.
+Using Docker allows for the rapid deployment of isolated, virtual, and entirely identical development environments, eliminating the scenario of "It runs on my machine, but not on yours."

 ## How to Use